Master of Health Administration (MHA) Program

 MHA Academic Procedures

 Each student is responsible for the completion of the Master of Health Administration (MHA) program according to the procedures that follow.
 Each item must be completed in the sequence and time period indicated.
-Forms are subject to revision at any time and should be obtained from the School of Public Health Office of Student and Academic Services.
-Students may e-mail the Office of Student and Academic Services at firstname.lastname@example.org with questions, concerns or clarification on any of the following procedures.
+Forms are subject to revision at any time and should be obtained from the School of Public Health Office of Admission and Academic Services.
+Students may e-mail the Office of Admission and Academic Services at email@example.com with questions, concerns or clarification on any of the following procedures.

 - Upon acceptance to the School of Public Health, an advisor is assigned from the Department of Health Management Policy.

-- The student must file a curriculum plan approved by the advisor and department chair with the School of Public Health Office of Student and Academic Services before the completion of the first semester of enrollment.
+- The student must file a curriculum plan approved by the advisor and department chair with the School of Public Health Office of Admission and Academic Services before the completion of the first semester of enrollment.
 Enrollment will be restricted after the first semester if a curriculum plan is not on file.
 Students are strongly encouraged to follow a 2-year or 3-year curriculum plan to ensure the most appropriate sequence of courses and the availability of classes.

 - Students must complete a full-time, 12-13 week internship, which requires 500 contact hours.
 Students are eligible to enroll for the Master of Health Administration Internship after the completion of a minimum of 27 required SCH, and other requirements as assigned by Program Director.
 Students must confer with the MHA Program Director prior to registration.
 For details regarding the internship, review the MHA Internship Manual on the School of Public Health website at www.hsc.unt.edu.